-The founding members of BAFF did not invent the idea of a representative staff association for armed forces personnel.
-Neither does BAFF claim to have originated the term 'armed forces federation', which has existed in the English language for more than half a century.
+The founding members of BAFF didn't invent the idea of a representative staff association for armed forces personnel.
+Neither does BAFF claim to have created the term 'armed forces federation', which has existed in the English language for more than half a century.
 The idea of some form of independent representation for British service personnel has been mooted many times since the Second World War.

 These are some of the landmarks during the fifty years from 1956 to 2006: